Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 Paul used this same term in 2 Cor.
 10:5 to describe the arrogance of the false teachers' arguments and speculations.
 This term is simply the word "to lift up" (cf. 1 Tim.
 2:8).
 But, in 1 Corinthians it has negative connotations of human pride and arrogance.

 ▣ "hits you in the face" Paul's words drip with sarcasm (cf. 2 Cor.
 11:21).
 He was so gentle and meek (cf. 2 Cor.
-10:1) with them, but they rejected him; the false teachers were so selfish and manipulative, but they love them.
+10:1) with them, but they rejected him; the false teachers were so selfish and manipulative, but parts of the church loved them.

 11:21 "to my shame" This is literally "according to dishonor."
 Paul felt that his meekness and gentleness had been misunderstood and taken advantage of by the false teachers.
 This may be another example of sarcasm.